Pre-Admission Screening and Resident Review

 New in PASRR

-For a complete schedule of training sessions, visit PASRR Training.
+For a complete schedule of training sessions, visit the PASRR Training webpage.

 The Nursing Home Reform Act was passed as part of the Omnibus Budget Reconciliation Act of 1987 (OBRA-87), and amended by Public Law 100-203 and 101-508, creating the Pre-Admission Screening and Resident Review (PASRR) process.
 (Refer to the Code of Federal Regulations (CFR) title 42, part 483, sections 483.100-483.138 to view PASRR regulations.)